krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 ```

 **Description**:
-Updates permission level for existing collaborators or pending invitations.
+It updates permission level for existing collaborators or pending invitations.

+**Why This Endpoint Exists**:
+- It handles both active collaborators and pending invitations with 2 differents calls to the GitHub API.
+- It returns `202 Accepted` when an invitation is sent to external users, allowing the `rest-dynamic-controller` to maintain proper resource state management ("pending" state in Collaborator custom resource).
+- It normalizes permission values (`write` → `push`, `read` → `pull`) when necessary.

+**Path parameters**:
+- `owner` (string, required): Repository owner
+- `repo` (string, required): Repository name
+- `username` (string, required): Username to update permission for

 **Request Body**:
 ```json